 We all have to communicate painful or sensitive information at some point in our careers.
 And, while it's important to tell the truth, we need to think about how we do it.
 Tact allows us to be honest, while respecting a person's feelings.

 When we communicate tactfully, we can preserve relationships, build credibility, and demonstrate thoughtfulness.
-In this article, we'll examine what tact is, and we'll look at how you can develop this important quality.
+In this article, we examine what tact is, and look at how you can develop this important quality.

 Tact is the ability to tell the truth in a way that considers other people's feelings and reactions.
 It allows you to give difficult feedback, communicate sensitive information, and say the right thing to preserve a relationship.